 In this paper, we gave a fully dynamic MSF algorithm that processes a batch of $k$ updates in $O(k \log^6 n)$ expected amortized work and $O(\log^3 n \log k)$ span w.h.p.
 This gives a batch-dynamic algorithm that can answer queries about single-linkage graph HAC clusters.
 We also showed that graph HAC requires polynomial query or update time for other common linkage functions unless we can break long-standing computational complexity conjectures.
 This suggests that future work on dynamic HAC algorithms for these linkage functions may wish to avoid targeting worst-case inputs.

 For future work, it would be desirable to reduce the running time of the MSF algorithm further.
 Can we match the $O(k \log^4 n)$ work of the sequential HDT MSF algorithm?
 Can we match the $O(\log^3 n)$ span of of Acar et al.'s best dynamic connectivity bounds?
-In addition, it would be interesting to find restricted input classes on which we can break the lower bounds shown in this paper.
+It would also be interesting to design practical implementations of our MSF algorithm.
+Finally, it would be interesting to find restricted input classes on which we can break the lower bounds shown in this paper.